 In 2014 I spent a year as the Systems Engineering team leader at Saluda Medical, a medical device startup spun out of NICTA.
 Earlier at NICTA I led the Empirical Software Engineering research group, was the founding leader of the Fraunhofer Project Centre in Transport and Logistics at NICTA, and led the creation of the Future Logistics Living Lab with Fraunhofer and SAP Research.

-Before moving to Sydney (in January 2004), I worked at a couple of software development companies.
-I was the Process and Tools Manager at Dialect Solutions (earlier known as QSI Payments, now part of TNS), where I led the introduction of a new configuration management system and helped the company transition to a product line development approach for its electronic payments infrastructure products.
-Before that I was a Configuration Manager and Test Engineer at Foxboro Australia (later known as Invensys, now Westinghouse Rail Systems), where I worked on the quality and assurance of the safety-critical environmental control system of a mass transit system, and wrote a logic testing specification language that helped electrical engineers more efficiently write and maintain test cases for the system.
+Before moving to Sydney (in 2004), I worked at a couple of software development companies.
+I was the Process and Tools Manager at Dialect Solutions (earlier known as QSI Payments, now part of MasterCard’s global payment gateway solutions), where I led the introduction of a new configuration management system and helped the company transition to a product line development approach for its electronic payments infrastructure products.
+Before that I was a Configuration Manager and Test Engineer at Foxboro Australia (later known as Invensys, then Westinghouse Rail Systems, now part of Siemens), where I worked on the quality and assurance of the safety-critical environmental control system of a mass transit system, and wrote a logic testing specification language that helped electrical engineers more efficiently write and maintain test cases for the system.

 In 1999 I returned to Australia from the University of Cambridge Computer Laboratory, where I had completed a PhD and worked as a Research Associate in the Automated Reasoning Group.
 At Cambridge, I co-founded the Cambridge University Australian and New Zealand Society.
 In the first year of the society, Cambridge won the Varsity Aussie Rules Footy Match for the first time in 10 years.